 Inn at the Mill is exactly what it sounds like: an inn in a mill.
-It's located in Johnson (in northwest Arkansas between Springdale and Fayetteville).
+It's located in Springdale.
 The inn is in the 1835 Johnson Mill, listed on the National Register of Historic Places.
 It has eight specialty suites in the mill and a nice restaurant.